Luisa Geiselsöder

-Luisa Christine Geiselsöder (born 10 February 2000) is a German professional basketball player for the Dallas Wings of the WNBA and Basket Landes of the La Boulangère Wonderligue.
+Luisa Christine Geiselsöder (born 10 February 2000) is a German professional basketball player for the Portland Fire of the Women's National Basketball Association (WNBA) and Fenerbahçe of the Turkish Super League.
 She was selected 21st overall in the 2020 WNBA draft by the Wings.

 Professional career

 In 2015, Geiselsöder started her career with BG Donau-Ries.
 In the 2019–20 season, she averaged 18.6 points, 2.3 rebounds and 1.4 assists per game.

 In May 2025, Geiselsöder was a member of the Basket Landes team that won the French Ligue Féminine de Basketball Championship.

+On September 10, 2026, Geiselsöder joined the Turkish powerhouse Fenerbahçe.

 WNBA

 On 17 April 2020, the Dallas Wings selected Geiselsöder as the 21st pick in the 2020 WNBA draft.
 On 12 March 2021, Geiselsöder signed a training camp contract with the Wings.
 However, she did not make it to the camp due to an injury and her contract was suspended.
 In January 2022, she was waived by the Wings.

 On 2 February 2025, Geiselsöder once again signed a training camp contract with the Wings.

 On 18 May 2025, Geiselsöder reported to College Park Center at UT Arlington, the current home of the Dallas Wings.
 She made her debut for the Wings on 27 May 2025, scoring a basket against the Connecticut Sun.
 Geiselsöder set a new career-high on June 13th, scoring 13 points on 6/6 shooting in a loss to the Las Vegas Aces.
 She left the team temporarily (missing their next game against the Golden State Valkyries) to represent Germany in the upcoming FIBA Women’s EuroBasket tournament through June 28th.
 On August 27, Geiselsöder suffered a right shoulder injury during the 101-95 loss to the Sun.
 The injury kept her out of the Wings' next two games and, later, the team confirmed that she would be out for the remainder of the season.
 Geiselsöder appeared in 28 games, averaging 6.9 points and 4.8 rebounds per game.
 She led the Wings in rebounding six times and is one of three rookies to rank in the top nine in steals, blocks, field goal percentage, and rebounds.

+On 3 April 2026, she was drafted fifth overall by the Portland Fire in the 2026 WNBA expansion draft.